byu-oit/hw-fargate-api/README.md

 terraform apply
 ```

-In the AWS Console, see if you can find the resources from `setup.tf` (ECR, SSM Param).
+In the AWS Console, see if you can find the resources from `setup.tf` (ECR, SSM Param, IAM Role).

-### Get AWS Credentials

-* Use this [order form](https://it.byu.edu/it?id=sc_cat_item&sys_id=d20809201b2d141069fbbaecdc4bcb84) to give your repo access to the secrets that will let it deploy into your AWS accounts.
-Fill out the form twice to give access to both your `dev` and `prd` accounts.
-Please read the instructions on the form carefully - it's finicky.

-### Enable GitHub Actions on your repo

-* In GitHub, go to the [`Actions` tab](https://github.com/byu-oit/hw-fargate-api/actions) for your repo (e.g. https://github.com/byu-oit/my-repo/actions)
-* Click the `Enable Actions on this repo` button

 ### Set up Teams notifications
 * Create an Incoming Webhook in Teams, following [these instructions](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook#create-an-incoming-webhook), and copy the URL